indaco/tempo/README.md

    v0.1.0

 COMMANDS:
-   init            Initialize a Tempo project component       Define templates and actions for component or variant variant         Generate a component or variant based on defined templates register        Register is used to extend tempo sync            Process & sync asset files into component templates help            Shows a list of commands or help for one command
+   init       Initialize a Tempo project component  Define reusable component templates and generate instances from them variant    Define component variant templates and create instances based on them register   Register is used to extend tempo. sync       Process & sync asset files into templ components help       Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help